Kazakhstan national futsal team

 The Kazakhstan national futsal team is controlled by the Football Federation of Kazakhstan, the governing body for futsal in Kazakhstan and represents the country in international futsal competitions, such as the World Cup and the European Championships.
+They play their home games at the Jekpe Jek in Astana.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.